-Her books include young adult novels, Piecing Me Together and This Side of Home, which were both nominated for the Best Fiction for Young Adults by the American Library Association.
+Her books include young adult novels, Piecing Me Together and This Side of Home, which were both nominated for the Best Fiction for Young Adults by the American Library Association, and Watch Us Rise, co-written with Ellen Hagan.
 Her picture book, Harlem’s Little Blackbird: The Story of Florence Mills received several honors including an NAACP Image Award nomination in children’s literature.
 Her one woman show, Roses are Red Women are Blue, debuted at the Lincoln Center at a showcase for emerging artists.

 One of Renée’s passions is using the arts to help youth cope with trauma and discuss social issues.
 Her picture book, A Place Where Hurricanes Happen is based on poetry workshops she facilitated with children in New Orleans in the wake of Hurricane Katrina.

 Renée has worked as a writer in residence for over twenty years teaching creative writing and theater in public schools and community centers through out the nation.
-She is on the Council of Writers for the National Writing Project and is a team member of We Need Diverse Books.
-She currently teaches courses on writing for children for the Solstice MFA program at Pine Manor College.
+Her articles on teaching and arts education have been published in Rethinking Schools and Oregon English Journal.
+She is currently a writer-in-residence at The Solstice Low-Residency Creative Writing Program of Pine Manor College.